-This is one of the less common trigger ingredients, but nevertheless one that can cause severe headaches in some people.
-The problem seems to occur when your digestive system is deficient in an enzyme called Lactase, which breaks down Lactose, found in diary products such as cream, butter, yoghurt, cheese, ice-cream and milk.
-Avoid having too many foods high in Lactose; anyone who is in particularly sensitive to Lactose should completely avoid it.
+This is one of the less common trigger ingredients, but nevertheless, one that can cause severe headaches in some people.
+The problem seems to occur when your digestive system is deficient in an enzyme called Lactase, which breaks down Lactose, found in dairy products such as cream, butter, yoghurt, cheese, ice cream and milk.
+Avoid having too many foods high in Lactose; anyone who is particularly sensitive to Lactose should completely avoid it.

 Avoid artificial sweetness:

-Artificial sweetness which manufacturers use in low-calorie drinks, squashes, tonic waters and other soft drinks, can trigger Migraine in women particularly who are sensitive to it.
+The artificial sweetness which manufacturers use in low-calorie drinks, squashes, tonic waters, and other soft drinks, can trigger migraines in women particularly those who are sensitive to them.
 So avoid consuming them as far as possible.

 As soon as you feel a severe headache, act quickly and consult your doctor.
 Maintain the medication treatment plan designed by you and your physician.
 Early intervention may help prevent the migraine from progressing into a severe, disabling attack.
 Some women apply cold cloths or soft ice packs on the back of their neck, while others find warmth more helpful, as the pain is caused by the constriction of blood to the head.
 Medications should not be taken without the consultation of the Physician as few of them carry serious side effects and are contraindicated in pregnancy, ischaemic heart disease, and peripheral vascular disorders.